 John's Gospel supplies a relatively tight knit exegetical argument for the idea of a covenant among the Persons of the Trinity.
-Our Lord's famous prayer in John 17 uses language that seems clearly to presuppose a covenantal relationship between the Father and the Son when it speaks of the parallel to the covenantal relationship between the Persons of the Trinity and God's elect.
+Our Lord's famous prayer in John 17 uses language that 26 seems clearly to presuppose a covenantal relationship between the Father and the Son when it speaks of the parallel to the covenantal relationship between the Persons of the Trinity and God's elect.
 However, expositions of John's Gospel frequently miss the covenantal language in chapter 17 and the covenantal focus of the whole Gospel because John does not use the word "covenant" even a single time.
 Yet, for those well acquainted with the book of Deuteronomy, John's covenantal language is clear.
-It pervades his Gospel, as John Pryor points out.27
+It pervades his Gospel, as John Pryor points out.27 It is especially noteworthy that on many occasions the injunctions to love God and to obey/keep his commands are brought together, so that we can see that love for God is always demonstrated by covenant obedience (Deut 6:5-6; 7:9; 10:12-13; 11:1, 13, 22; 19:9; 30:6-8; Josh 22:5).
+This Deuteronomic pattern (and note in 30:6-8 the promise of a renewed people, the foundation of the new covenant hopes) has been taken up by Jesus in John.
+Not only does the Johannine corpus use 'commandment' and 'to command' with greater frequency than the rest of the New Testament, but love for Christ and obedience to his commands are brought together in a way which reminds us of the Deuteronomic covenant obligations.28 following illustrates.

-26 I offer more exegetical argumentation for this point in Paradox and Truth.
+I offer more exegetical argumentation for this point in Paradox and Truth.